 Dumbbell calf raises are one of the most old school exercises in the book.
 This is because while gym equipment for calves isn’t exactly rare, it’s also not something you find in every facility, either.
 If you’re interested in how to get huge calves, but are concerned because your gym doesn’t have a lot of specialized calf equipment, this exercise is for you.
+When using any weight during exercise and for optimum results and safety, use a one rep max calculator.

 The standing dumbbell calf raise would literally suit you fine if it was the only calf exercise you did.
 Calves are a very stubborn muscle, so to build them up a lot bigger, you’ll really want to overload them.
 They’re also capable of lifting a lot more weight than you might think.